Boost with filters

 .GetResult();

-Finally, if a model will soon be replaced by a newer model and the older model is in stock, it might be valuable to sell it before the new model comes out and the older model's value decreases.
+Finally, if a newer model replaces an older one in stock, you may want to sell it before the new one comes out and the older model's value decreases.
 So, you give a significant boost to hits that match those criteria.

 var searchResult = client.Search<Car>()